Anugerah Musik Indonesia: History

 The awards were formalized as the Indonesian Music Awards in 1997 as a joint project between ASIRI (Recording Industry Association of Indonesia), PAPPRI (Singers, Songwriters, and Music Record Producers Association of Indonesia), and KCI (Copyright Office of Indonesia).

 Organization

 Each of the three founding organizations originally contributed one board member, under the direction of Indonesian country singer Tantowi Yahya.
 Under this board was another, less powerful board.
-Afterwards, further divisions were added based on specialization, including Marketing, Communication, and Membership.
-In 2016, jazz musician Dwiki Dharmawan replaced Yahya as chairman.
+Afterward, further divisions were added based on specialization, including Marketing, Communication, and Membership.
+In 2016, Indonesian jazz musician Dwiki Dharmawan replaced Yahya as chairman.

 Award categories

 The Anugerah Musik Indonesia awards are issued in several categories, each of which isolates a specific contribution to music.
 Anugerah Musik Indonesia (AMI) categories have been added and removed over time.
 The 2010 awards had 35 categories, while the 2011 awards had 46.
 The categories increased to 49 in 2017.

 The general awards include several awards not restricted by musical genre: